11 Tips for Being a Good Mom

 - Don’t forget to leave lots of time for snuggles and cuddles.
 They are the best!
 Leave the electronics alone for a while each evening and connect everyone face to face.

 Don’t forget mom, you are the only you there is and you are awesome!
-Keep up the good work.
+Keep up the good work being a good mom.

 Don’t forget to pin for later!